windows7lover/Acceleration-Methods/combined.md

 ## Notes and References

-# Erratum in Chapter 1.
-Introduction
+# Erratum in Chapter 2.
+Nonlinear Acceleration

 No typo found so far!